 With ShipBob’s WMS, brands with their own warehouse can even leverage ShipBob’s fulfilment services in any of ShipBob’s fulfilment centres across the US, Canada, Europe, and Australia to improve cross-border shipping, reduce costs, and speed up deliveries.

 Outsource your warehouse management with ShipBob today!

-If you aren’t looking to manage your own fulfillment warehouse and license a warehouse management system, but you are interested in outsourcing inventory storage and ecommerce fulfillment to a 3PL, check out ShipBob.
+If you aren’t looking to manage your own fulfilment warehouse and license a warehouse management system, but you are interested in outsourcing inventory storage and ecommerce fulfilment to a 3PL, check out ShipBob.

 Warehouse management controls the working operations of a warehouse.
 Including things like order management and inventory control.
 The purpose is to monitor a company’s goods and products in an efficient and effective manner.

 What is the difference between warehouse management and inventory management?